 A visit to the quaint village of Craighurst gives travelers a new outlook on art and nature.
 Installations in the form of hand painted Art Trees are featured throughout the four corners of the town, each tree gives a unique enhancement to the metal sculptures designed and fabricated by David Smith of Oro Design.
 View the full artist lineup and tour the art trees here.

-Streets Alive, Orillia’s annual public art festival, winds up after Thanksgiving but not before one last chance to enjoy the Streets Alive sculptures lining the streets.
-Walk the core of Orillia’s downtown to view the new Flower Power inspired installations.
-Each artist has interpreted the theme through their own artistic lens and medium.
-You can even spot sculptures from previous Streets Alive festivals throughout the downtown and the Peter Street Arts District.
+Streets Alive, Orillia’s annual public art festival, winds up after Thanksgiving but not before one last chance to enjoy the colourful sculptures lining the streets.
+Walk the core of Orillia’s downtown to view the new tribute to folk-legend and Orillia native Gordon Lightfoot with this year’s theme, “A Painter Passing Through.”
+Each artist has interpreted the theme through their own artistic lens and medium, presenting over 60 hand-painted sculptures to explore.
+You can even spot sculptures from previous Streets Alive festivals throughout the downtown and the Orillia Arts District.

 Orillia & Lake Country is full of talented artistic communities year-round, including the Orillia Museum of Art & History, Cloud Gallery, Creative Nomad Studios, Coldwater Studio Tour, Washago Art Club and more.

 Extend your visit by booking an overnight stay in OrilliaLEARN MORE